tomjn/WordPress-The-Right-Way/en/multisite/README.md

 `restore_current_blog` undos the last call to `switch_to_blog`, but only by one step, the calls are not nestable, so always call `restore_current_blog` before calling `switch_to_blog` again.

+Keep in mind though, that this changes the data, it does not reload the plugins and theme to match the blog when switching.

 ## Listing Blogs in a Network

 Listing blogs in a network is possible, but it's an expensive thing to do.

 It can be done using the `get_sites( $args)` function, available since version 4.6 of WordPress.
 The `get_sites( $args)` function accepts an array or query string of site query parameters specifying the kind of sites you are looking for.
 For versions 3.7 to 4.6 a similar function `wp_get_sites( $args )` was available.

 See the [codex entry for `get_sites`](https://developer.wordpress.org/reference/functions/get_sites/) for more details.